|Plans Analyst I|

 |High school diploma, GED, HiSET, or equivalent certificate of competency, and three years of responsible experience in residential or commercial plan review or a related area. |

 |Must have a valid Louisiana driver's license at the time of appointment and must be maintained throughout employment in this classification.

 Employees of this classification must be registered with the Louisiana State Uniform Construction Code Council at the time of appointment.
-Also, employees must be certified as a Building Plan Examiner by the International Code Council (or equivalent organization) in either residential (one examination for all disciplines), or commercial building code, within one calendar year from the initial employment or employee will be terminated.
+Also, employees must be certified as a Plans Examiner by the International Code Council (or equivalent organization) in either residential (one examination for all disciplines), or commercial building, within one calendar year from the initial employment or employee will be terminated.
 Obtaining an ICC certification is a requirement of employment, therefore the probationary period will end after the employee has completed six (6) months of employment and received the required ICC certification.